Have you tried turning it off……………………………….

 Electronic devices are state based machines, as in they start at one state and go to the next in steps.
 Programs work the same way (code is sequential and logic based).
-Restarting an electronic device gives it “a fresh state” and re-initializes the device, resetting it back to the initial state.
+Restarting an electronic device gives it “a fresh state” and re-initialises the device, resetting it back to the initial state.

 If you can’t sleep you could watch THIS introduction to finite state machines on YouTube but it’s dull so I wouldn’t bother.

 Electronic devices, especially those with software, can run many programs at once.
 If one program gets “buggy”, or say if two conflicting commands are going to a device at once, it can cause “issues.”
 Troubleshooting these issues without restarting the device would take an expert.
 Rebooting the device is something anyone can do, and it is likely to be the first thing an expert would do as well.

 You’ve also probably heard you’re supposed to unplug and wait a few minutes before booting back up.
 There’s a good reason for that, too.

 Basically, this ensures the machine is completely off, since even after you’ve flipped the switch, power may still be circulating from the capacitor (the component that regulates the flow of power from the outlet).
 Things don’t reset until it’s depleted completely.